 The need for an artistic eye is the overwhelming consensus of the majority of cosmetic doctors.
 As Dr Rita Rakus, whose clinic is in London’s Knightsbridge, says: “Nature does not always follow the rules of beauty.
 Our first priority is to find out exactly the look our clients want to achieve.
 In-depth consultations take place before the treatment and we usually ask people to bring in photos of themselves that they like.
 Our ethos is to give our clients a naturally beautiful look rather than completely changing their appearance.”

-While mathematics may help us become beautiful, plastic surgeon Mr Grover says over-reliance on formulae can lead to an army of California-style cosmetic clones.
+While the golden ratio may help us become beautiful, plastic surgeon Mr Grover says over-reliance on formulae can lead to an army of California-style cosmetic clones.
 “Treatments should all be about looking individual,” he concludes.
 “Not about being perfect.”